bl-sdk/unrealsdk/README.md

 If this doesn't work correctly, you can always implement your own version (and then merge it back into this project).

-If you link against the sdk as a shared library, it automatically initalizes like this for you.
+If you link against the sdk as a shared library, it automatically initializes like this for you.

 After initializing, you probably want to setup some hooks.
 The sdk can run callbacks whenever an unreal function is hooked, allowing you to interact with it's args, and mess with it's execution.